Signed Into Law

 Which agencies enforce HB3041?

-HB3041 is enforced by Texas Higher Education Coordinating Board, Public Institutions of Higher Education (Admissions Offices) and University of Texas at Austin (Specific statutory mandates).
+HB3041 is enforced by Public Institutions of Higher Education (Admissions Offices), Texas Higher Education Coordinating Board (THECB) and University of Texas at Austin (Specific statutory mandates).

 Q

-The compliance urgency for HB3041 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3041 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q